modernuo/ModernUO/Projects/AddonExample/README.md

 # Addon Assembly Tutorial

+## What We'll Do

+We're going to make an addon that is a separate `dll` file from the `UOContent.dll`, but has access to code from `Server` and `UOContent`.

+Specifically we're going to make a small addon that removes young player status from a player when they login.
+This isn't a perfect example because unfortunately when an account is created it's not young yet.
+Just... imagine it works the first time they log in.

+(note: can probably fix the shortcoming above, but this is a really basic example)

+OKAY let's go...

 ### Create a Project

 In your IDE, create a new project in the ModernUO solution.
 For this example we'll call it `AddonExample`.
 It's important that the project is created as a subdirectory of the `Projects` directory within the repository.